vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 which are all in the [CHAOSS organization](http://github.com/chaoss).

-Most of the work is discussed here, including upgrades and proposals for upgrades, bug fixing and feature requests.
+Most of the work is discussed here, including upgrades and proposals for upgrades, bug fixing, and feature requests.
 For any of these, open an issue in the corresponding repository.
-If in doubt, ask in the IRC channel, or try in any one: if needed you will be redirected to the right repository.
-If you are proposing code change, open a pull request.
+If in doubt, ask in the IRC channel, or try in anyone: if needed you will be redirected to the right repository.
+If you are proposing a code change, open a pull request.

 ## Accepting contributions